Belladonnixi/InrManagementCompose/README.md

 And the best is....
 I won't do the same mistakes again.
 In iOS I will start my project from the be- ginning with tdd, won't play pittbull again, things like that.

+## UPDATE: I've made the decision to wait with further development, because Google finished Material Design 3 but the implementation in Compose isn't finished.
+But when it's finished I can throw away the libraries that I've never liked to implement but didn't have another choice at that moment.
+So I#ve made the decision to wait on this one for the moment.

 Hope you'll enjoy it anywhere and feel free to give useful and constructive feedback.

 Have a nice day